 How to audit

-If you’re enrolled in one or more classes for credit and want to audit only one course, you can submit your request on or after the day you register for the term.
+If you’re enrolled in one or more classes for credit and want to add a course as an auditor, you can submit your request on or after the day you register for the term.
 You’ll need to have an audit authorization signed by each course department and return it to Student Central for administrative processing in person or online via our Secure Contact Form [select "Audit Class(es)" from the Topic menu].